 The Taraw Cliff El Nido Canopy Walk is on the majority of tourists bucket lists when visiting Palawan.
 Although with recent accidents, here’s a safe guide.

 The company used for the Taraw Cliff El Nido Canopy Walk is called ‘El Nido Taraw Via Ferrata’.

 Their office is located within walking distance of El Nido town and bookings may be made in advance or you can just turn up on the day.

 The ‘climb’ is not tough at all and is more of a short walk up safe stairs and secure scaffolding.
 We’ve pin pointed the canopy walk starting point below.

 For those short on time, or that prefer everything to be organised for them, there are some awesome tours on Get Your Guide available to book in advance.

 This includes a helmet, harness and a guide.

 Best Time To Visit Taraw Cliff El Nido Canopy Walk + Tips

-If you love sunrises, and the sunrise is apparently spectacular from here, you need to be ready to go by 4.30am and find a good guide.
+If you love sunrises, this has to be on your Philippines Itinerary, as the sunrise is apparently spectacular from here.
+However, you do need to be ready to go by 4.30am and find a good guide.

 We would recommend wearing good walking shoes.
 Definitely not flip flops!